Labbacallee wedge tomb: Features

 Labbacallee is the largest wedge tomb in Ireland.
 The tomb has three massive capstones, with the largest weighing 10 tonnes, and three large buttress stones at the back.
 The burial area consists of a long chamber, divided by a large vertical slab into two areas of unequal length.
 The eastern or inner end, when covered by the capstone, formed a sealed and self contained burial unit.
 The main chamber area, to the west, with two large capstones, was also sealed by a large ‘entrance’ stone.
 Access to both chambers was only possible by the removal of the end capstone.
-The gallery measures about 7.75m long from inside the stone closing its western end to the inner face of the back stone of the Eastern chamber.
+The gallery measures about 7.75 meters long from inside the stone closing its western end to the inner face of the back stone of the Eastern chamber.
 The tomb appears to have been closed up and abandoned shortly after the burials were deposited in it.
 At a later period, the chamber was entered through the side wall, close to the entrance stone at the west end.
 A large corbel was displaced and side stones were moved to allow access.
 The main chamber was used as a shelter, resulting in the disturbance of the previous interments.
 The main evidence for this activity consists of animal bones, charcoal and sherds of cooking pot.

 Excavations

-Labbacalle Wedge Tomb was one of the first sites excavated under the new National Monuments Act (1930) by Harold Leask and Liam Price in 1934.
+Labbacallee Wedge Tomb was one of the first sites excavated under the new National Monuments Act (1930) by Harold Leask and Liam Price in 1934.
 The excavations revealed a number of burials, fragments of a late Stone Age decorated pot, and fragments of bone and stone.
 The west chamber contained parts of an adult male and a child, along with the skull believed to belong to the female skeleton in the east chamber and several sherds of a single late Stone Age decorated pot.
 According to the excavation report, at this time the smallest chamber was filled to the top with rubble, including earth, stones, ash and the bones of animals and humans.
 When these were cleared a skeleton of a woman was exposed, together with a bone pin which might have fastened a garment or shroud.
 The woman's skull was missing but later found upright in the large main chamber.
 One of the leg bones of the skeleton was deformed.